 The Midwest is a region in-between.
 Not quite east, not quite west.
 Not completely prairie, not completely forest.
-It exists as an amalgamation—a blend of vibrant cities and untapped wilderness, of notable patriotic landmarks and the soothing sounds of rivers, ponds, and, of course, Great Lakes.
+It exists as an amalgamation—a blend of vibrant cities and untapped wilderness, of notable patriotic landmarks and the soothing sounds of rivers, ponds, and, of course, the Great Lakes.
 The Midwest has variety, and with that comes an assortment of reasons to visit in an RV.

 The Midwest appears to fade into a never-ending landscape, smoothed out from ancient glacial drift and dense with trees and vegetation from the fauna of the western United States.
-It is anchored by the Great Lakes and defined by a sense of warmth and community, fun and adventure.
+It is anchored by the Great Lakes and defined by a sense of warmth and community, fun, and adventure.

 Highlights of the Heartland